-Pooja room Vastu tip #5: Soothing palette
+Pooja Room Vastu tip #5: Soothing Palette

+One of the most important pooja room vastu tips is the colour of the room.
 Create a meditative atmosphere using light colours like white, light blue or light yellow.
 If you opt for marble then white or pale yellow or ochre would work well.

 Logic: Light colors help keep the space bright, while dark, loud shades can be distracting when you pray.

-Pooja room Vastu tip #6: Let the light in
+Pooja Room Vastu tip #6: Let the Light in

 What’s not to love about a bright room?
-And especially a bright pooja?
+And especially a bright pooja room?
 Since it would be the smallest room of your home, you will need bright lights to illuminate it.
 Aid your diyas with a window in the northeast direction.
 If that’s not possible, use ample artificial lights as a substitution.

 Logic: Not only will your pooja be bright but this would ensure that you’ll enjoy lots of ventilation and can sit comfortably when you pray for long periods.